fbpx Skip to main content

 Learn more about the program with Music Director Michael Stern.
 This pre-concert talk

-offers a deeper look into the music and introduces you to the soloist and hosts.
+offers a deeper look into the music and introduces you to the soloists.

 After Hours: Held in the lower lobby café following Saturday evening concerts

-Michael Stern moderates an interactive discussion after the concert with a panel of guests (musicians, composers).
+Michael Stern moderates an interactive discussion after the concert with a panel of guest musicians.
 Join us for a glass of wine and feel free to ask questions and share your own thoughts!

 Sharing the Joy of Music with Young Audiences